Bethany Christian Home

 We have a designated Covid -19 Lead and PPE Lead within the Operations Team and our Managers receive regular updates to ensure they are all up to date with legislation and guidance.
 As member of the National Care Forum we have extra support from their experts.

 KEEPING UP WITH FAMILY AND FRIENDS

 We’ve been working hard to make sure that those who live in our homes are able to stay as connected as possible to their loved ones while visits aren’t able to happen as usual.

-We are now able to offer close contact visits for one named relative.
-Our homes also have screened areas for socially distanced visiting.
-Window and garden visits can also take place, although they need to be pre-booked in advance with the home.
 All homes have a computer tablet which is being used regularly to connect residents with their friends and family, and residents are also supported to write to family members or send cards.
 Each home has its own Facebook page for family and friends to connect with what is happening in the home.

 Our care teams can support with the use of video calls during this time to ensure that the new resident is able to keep in contact with their loved ones even though they can’t receive visitors.
 We also encourage other residents to call at the bedroom door to introduce themselves and welcome them, whilst socially distancing.

 Our Christian faith is at the heart of daily life in all of our homes and we have worked hard to make sure that residents have devotional opportunities most days.
 In some homes, external supporters and local church leaders have been able to lead virtual services.
 We are still able to use our dining room for meals and our Activities and Community Events (ACE) Facilitators have been working throughout the lockdown to keep up activities.
 Those living with dementia are continuing to be supported by our specialist Hummingbirds.
 Residents are in a bubble within the home and encouraged to follow good infection control procedures, including regular hand washing.